 Complex Physical Therapy means a “complex” or mixture of different but connected physical modalities used to non-invasively treat chronic oedemas

 The massage is based on the concept of emptying the truncal regions first to give the lymph from the periphery somewhere to go; i.e., an empty reservoir is created.
 Only then is the limb massaged.
 The proximal region of the limb is always cleared first, then the massage is extended distally.
 Starting at the distal end and attempting to push the lymph into the unemptied, proximal regions is contraindicated.
 Other deeper abdominal work may be performed by a well trained therapist that will aid in the clearance of this region and create a larger reservoir for drainage from the thoracic quadrant.1

-Modern lymphatic massage approaches, such as understanding the influence of indocyanine green lymphography on lymph drainage in the video below, inform the delivery of Casley-Smith lymphatic drainage.
+Modern lymphatic massage approaches, such as new imaging methods (featured in the video at the bottom of this page), inform the delivery of Casley-Smith lymphatic drainage.

 How do I know I will be recognised?

 Lymphoedema courses need to be taken by a qualified Casley-Smith instructor.
 You can verify qualified instructors of the Casley-Smith International website.
 Andrea Mangion is on the Board of Casley-Smith International.

 Complete 135 hour courses are recognised that include both online and face to face training through a qualified Casley-Smith instructor.

 How does this impact me as a health professional?

 If you wish to practice as a Lymphoedema practitioner you will often be asked by your peers, “What method of lymphatic therapy you are trained in?”

 The Casley-Smith method is the original Australian method for the treatment of lymphoedema.
 It highlights empowering patients to care for themselves and encourages health care practitioners to use their clinical reasoning skills in order to provide the best quality care.
 You can read more about the extensive work of Dr Judith and John Casley-Smith here.